Hi all,

 Problem Summary

-After the engine ID is discovered and polling begins successfully, SNMP4J suddenly sends a get-next-request
+After the engine ID is discovered and polling begins successfully, SNMP4J suddenly sends a get-next-request with an incorrect and much higher msgAuthoritativeEngineTime.
+This causes the remote device to drop the packet.

 Observed Behavior (from Wireshark)